mjstrasser/mjstrasser.github.io/_posts/2019-02-13-kotlin-scope-functions.md

 I have been working with [Kotlin](https://kotlinlang.org/) recently and really enjoying it compared to Java.

-One useful feature that I like is the ability to extend objects (classes?).
+One useful feature that I like is the ability to define extension functions on existing classes.

 These built-in scope functions `let`, `run`, `also`, `apply` and `with` are really useful and are described well in
 [Coping with Kotlin scope functions](https://kotlinexpertise.com/coping-with-kotlins-scope-functions/).